We build and plant gospel-centered churches.

 We believe church planting is God’s strategy for fulfilling the Great Commission.
 It is the most effective strategy for seeing lives and communities transformed by the gospel.
 We also believe that everything rises and falls on leadership.
 The number one factor in whether a church plant survives or fails is the preparation of the lead planter.
 Our Church Planting Residency is designed to prepare planters to plant with their maximum potential.

-Our residency isn’t an internship, rather, it is a full-time, salaried, 9-month training position hosted by The Summit Church in Raleigh-Durham for lead planters.
-Qualified applicants will have previously demonstrated high capacity leadership ability as a local church pastor or in an equivalent position in the business world.
+Residency is a full-time, 9-month position at the Summit Church in Raleigh-Durham for lead planters.
 Participants receive a realistic experience of life and ministry in a church planting church while preparing to plant a church in North America.
 Residents receive assessment, training, and ongoing coaching through the Summit Network while recruiting a team, fundraising, and developing the strategy for the future plant.
 Upon successful completion of the program, participants will be sent out to plant.
+We are looking for Biblically qualified men who have demonstrated high-capacity ability in leadership, disciple making, and preaching.

 Named among Good Morning America’s 10 Most Beautiful Places in the U.S., Asheville has become the cultural center of the Blue Ridge Mountains.
 As its nationally recognized economy continues to grow, more and more people are calling Asheville home.
 But as Asheville’s influence has grown, the influence of Christ in Asheville has dramatically declined.
 Known regionally as a center of new age belief and alternative lifestyles, Asheville has a great need for Gospel light.